Gemini Observatory invites its community to propose scientific investigations for the 2023B semester, 1 August 2023 - 31 January 2024.

 Targets of opportunity proposals must include all instrument configurations which the team may want to use, at Phase 1.
 This enables automatic creation of templates, and avoids errors at Phase 2.

 Subaru Exchange Time

-In addition, new for 2022B, the Gemini community can propose shorter programs for Subaru's Service mode.
+In addition, the Gemini community can propose shorter programs for Subaru's Service mode.
 PIs must indicate on the proposal whether regular or service time is requested.
-Service programs must be short programs of less than 4 hours duration including calibration and overheads, using one of IRCS, HDS, FOCAS, or SWIMS (imaging).
+Service programs must be short programs of less than 4 hours duration including calibration and overheads, using one of IRCS, HDS, FOCAS or MOIRCS (imaging).
 Around 1 night is expected to be available in this mode for the Gemini community.
 Prospective investigators must carefully review the Service Program web page.
-In particular, some additional, detailed technical informationnmust be provided at the time of Phase-1 submission.
+In particular, some additional, detailed technical informationn must be provided at the time of Phase-1 submission.
 Service proposals are reviewed by the National TACs together with the regular proposals.

 - Director's Discretionary Time is open to any astronomer worldwide and proposals can be submitted at any time.

 - Poor Weather Proposals are solicited for programs that can use poor, but usable, conditions and are executed when nothing in the regular queue is observable.
 Proposals can be submitted via the normal TAC process (this call) or at any time.
 PIs must be based in Gemini participating countries or the host institutions.